Monday, February 3, 2014

 Blackouts

 Yes, two of them.
-Both pretty unoriginal: first time he gets beaten to the pulp by the bad guys warning him to stay off the case and second time he faints out of the exhaustion after punching a cop.
-None of them is described particularly vivid, simply "then everything went black" and "after that, it seems, I fainted".
+Both pretty unoriginal: first time he gets beaten to the pulp by the bad guys warning him to stay off the case, and second time he faints out of exhaustion after punching a cop.
+None of them is described particularly vividly, simply "then everything went black" and "after that, it seems, I fainted".

 Title: